 If you're hoping to backpack for a night on your mountain vacation, consider the 14-mile hike from Blood Mountain to Cowrock Mountain along the Appalachian Trail.
 Access is at the Byron Reece Trail on GA Highway 19, north of Cleveland.
-This is an ideal hike for an overnight adventure and provides some of the most pristine mountain vistas in all of North Georgia.
+This is an ideal hike for an overnight adventure and provides some of the most pristine mountain vistas in all of north Georgia.

 New Appalachian Approach

 For a full day of hiking and exercise, head to this 8.5-mile trail in Amicalola Falls State Park.
 You'll start at the base of the falls before climbing the falls corridor, scaling 604 steps the top of the waterfall, and proceeding onward into the wilderness.
-This hike is extremely beautiful but also very rigorous.
+This hike is gorgeous but also very rigorous.

 Amicalola Falls State Park